Everything you need to know about the European Aviation Network

 In the face of international competition, EAN will help to create a commercial advantage for the European aviation industry over the rest of the world.
 It’s predicted that EAN will generate huge value – around €2bn – for the aviation industry in Europe.
 It will create more than 500 highly skilled jobs and these new roles will generate incremental tax revenues of around €440m.

 When will EAN be ready for take-off?

-Following the successful launch of our EAN satellite this summer, near completion of the ground network and with regulatory approval across the vast majority of participating nations already achieved, EAN is on target to go live in 2018.
+Following the successful launch of our EAN satellite in summer 2017, near completion of the ground network and with regulatory approval across the vast majority of participating nations already achieved, EAN is on target to enter passenger service in 2018.

 Find out more about the EAN passenger experience.